pixelSplat: 3D Gaussian Splats from Image Pairs for Scalable Generalizable 3D Reconstruction: Image-conditioned 3D Gaussian Inference

 \subsection{Gaussian Parameter Prediction}

 In this step, we leverage our scale-aware feature maps to predict the parameters of a set of Gaussian primitives~$\{\gausspars_k = (\mean_k, \cov_k, \density_k, \sphhar_k) \}_{k}^K$ that parameterize the scene's radiance field.
 Every pixel in an image samples a point on a surface in the 3D scene.
 We thus choose to parameterize the scene via \emph{pixel-aligned} Gaussians: for each pixel at coordinate $\pixcoord$, we take the corresponding feature $\featmap[\pixcoord]$ as input and predict the parameters of $M$ Gaussian primitives.
-In the following, we discuss the case of $M{=}1$ primitives per pixel for simplicity; hence we aim to predict one tuple of values~$(\mean, \cov, \density, \sphhar)$ per pixel.
+Note that we predict Gaussians from both reference views---the final set of Gaussian primitives is simply the union of the Gaussians predicted for each image.
+In the following section, we discuss the case of $M{=}1$ primitives per pixel for simplicity; hence we aim to predict one tuple of values~$(\mean, \cov, \density, \sphhar)$ per pixel.
 As we will see, the most consequential question is how to parameterize the position $\mean$ of each Gaussian.
 Figure~\ref{fig:overview} illustrates the process by which we predict parameters of pixel-aligned Gaussians from a single reference image.

 \paragraph{Baseline: predicting a point estimate of $\mean$} We first consider directly regressing a Gaussian's center~$\mean$.
 This means implementing a neural network $g$ that regresses the distance $\depth \in \mathbb{R}^+$ of the Gaussian's mean from the camera origin, and then unprojecting it to 3D: